Differences of squares of upper-triangular $2\times 2$ integer matrices: Introduction and motivation

 In view of the classical characterization over $\Z$, i.e. of integers representable as differences of two squares, relation \eqref{e.1} immediately yields a necessary condition for a matrix in $UT_2(\Z)$ to be expressible as a difference of two squares.
 Namely, if $T= $ can be written in the form $A^2-B^2$ for some $A,B\in UT_2(\Z)$, then both diagonal entries $p$ and $q$ must be representable as differences of two integer squares, i.e.

 Therefore, any upper-triangular integer matrix having at least one diagonal entry congruent to 2 modulo 4 cannot be represented as a difference of two squares in $UT_2(\Z)$.

 The upper-right entry in \eqref{e.1} introduces an additional arithmetic condition linking the representations of the diagonal entries.
 Our first main result (Theorem~\ref{thm:main-criterion}) shows that this condition reduces to the solvability of a linear Diophantine equation and can be expressed as a gcd divisibility condition.
 We conclude the paper with a complete classification of representable matrices in terms of congruence conditions on $p$, $q$, and $r$ (Theorem~\ref{thm:final-classification}).
+The proof of the final classification combines the analysis of congruence obstructions modulo 4 and modulo 16 with explicit constructions of representations in the admissible cases (Propositions \ref{p1}, \ref{prop:odd-diagonal}, \ref{prop:mixed-cases}, \ref{prop:4k-4n-complete}).